 Even I was wondering the same thing, as I thought futon mattresses weren't as comfortable as others!
 However, they do have their advantages, such as:

 For Extra Guests or Minimalists

-If you use the Japanese futon, then it's great for extra guests if you don't have a guest room (or if it's occupied).
+If you use the Japanese mattress, then it's great for extra guests if you don't have a guest room (or if it's occupied).
 It can also be used for minimalists who don't want to take up as much unnecessary space as they live their lifestyle.